alantump/Hotel_review_project/README.md

 4. Bonus: Reason Extractor.
 An NLP model that identifies reviews that are associated with deteriorating hotels, thereby providing additional insights.
 5. Bonus: A Recommendation system allowing to find similar Hotels.

+Why?

+Nr.
+4:
+By training a machine learning model to predict a hotel's overall rating based on its reviews, we can pinpoint specific reviews that significantly impact this rating.
+Extracting this reviews allows the consumer to make more informed decisions when booking accommodations.

 ---

 In the current phase consists of two main goals.